 ProtonVPN uses OpenVPN and IKEv2, both of which are excellent, secure options, for all its devices and extensions.
 You can torrent P2P files through the extension with either a Basic or Plus membership.
 If you plan to torrent frequently, note the greater speeds on Plus servers will provide a better experience.

 The only minus is ProtonVPN’s Chrome extension can be awkward and clunky.
-While this VPN also offers a free option with limited features and server locations, its power lies in its premium plans, which start from $4 per month and extend up to $24 per month, both when billed annually.
+While this VPN also offers a free option with limited features and server locations, its power lies in its premium plans, which start from $4.99 per month billed annually.

 Try out ProtonVPN’s free version or read our full ProtonVPN review for more details.

 How to Use a VPN Chrome Extension